ThingPulse/minigrafx/README.md

 This library is heavily based on another library https://github.com/squix78/esp8266-oled-ssd1306 developed by Fabrice Weinberg and myself mostly for tiny OLED displays.
 This new library targets also color displays and e-paper displays with higher resolution

+## Philosophy

+Often in technology you have to choose between several options and make a trade-off.
+While some graphic libraries are optimized for minimal memory consumption they have to accept ugly visual side effects such as flickering or tearing.

 ## Getting started

 [Getting Started](Introduction.md)